Frequently Asked Questions

 To enable a global economy in which companies and cities operate within environmental boundaries on a socially equitable basis, through implementing science-based targets (SBTs) that reduce and improve their impact on nature and society.

 • Equip companies and cities with the guidance they need to set integrated science-based targets across all Earth systems.
-Note SBTN’s current focus is on developing corporate science-based targets.
+Note SBTN’s current primary focus is on developing corporate science-based targets.

 • Consolidated approach: The methods and targets designed by SBTN are being built on existing sustainability tools, approaches, and platforms, providing an efficient and effective resource for business users.